Ohio Admin. Code 3745-51-01 - Purpose and scope of Chapter 3745-51 of the Administrative Code

 Code, or is not a hazardous waste identified or listed in Chapter 3745-51 of

-the Administrative Code, may still be construction and demolitions debris,
+the Administrative Code, still may be construction and demolitions debris,

 solid waste, infectious waste, hazardous waste, industrial waste, or other